 1. Get Dressed

 It may not seem important, but it is.
 Changing your clothes can change your mindset.

 Just as it is important to have a designated area to "work" on your job search, you should have a job search wardrobe.
 You never know when you might interact with someone who might have a job opportunity for you.
 Put your best foot forward at all times.

 2. Leave The House Every Day

-Leaving the house every day will increase your chances of meeting others with job opportunities, or even interview opportunities.
-Even beyond the simple act of reminding people you exist by presenting yourself in public, you get human acknowledgement.
+Leaving the house every day will increase your chances of meeting others with job opportunities or even interview opportunities.
+Even beyond the simple act of reminding people you exist by presenting yourself in public, you get human acknowledgment.